13 Things You Never Knew About Organic Farming

 It’s not always from a small farm

 People assume that organic products come from small family farms, but many of the foods labeled organic in supermarkets are actually produced by large corporations.
 For example, Conagra owns Alexia; a private-equity company owns Bolthouse Farms; and organic produce grower Earthbound Farm is itself a giant, earning nearly half a billion dollars in 2018.
 Big or small, a farm must follow the same rules to be certified organic: fertilizing soil with natural ingredients such as compost and manure, planting with organic seeds, rotating crops to prevent soil erosion and disease, and allowing animals to graze.
-Here are 21 more things you didn’t know about organic food.

 Using pesticides isn’t completely forbidden on an organic farm